danbev/learning-ai/notes/rocm.md

 ## Radeon Open Compute Platform (ROCm)
-Is an open-source software foundation for GPU computing optimized for AMD GPUs like Radeon RX Series (Gaming) for example Radeon RX 7900 XTX (pretty much allows of them start with Radeon.
+Is an open-source software foundation for GPU computing optimized for AMD GPUs like Radeon RX Series (Gaming) for example Radeon RX 7900 XTX (pretty much all of them start with Radeon).

 It supports various programming languages and models, with notable support for HIP (Heterogeneous-compute Interface for Portability), which allows developers